Bayesian semiparametric modelling of phase-varying point processes: Introduction

-Section~\ref{methods} develops details on our approach, in Section~\ref{numerics} we report numerical experiments, and Section~\ref{application} includes a climatology real-data example.
+Section~\ref{methods} develops details of our approach, in Section~\ref{numerics} we report numerical experiments, and Section~\ref{application} includes a climatology real-data example.
 Concluding remarks are given in Section~\ref{conclusion}.
-Proofs of results characterizing the prior and limiting posterior can be found in the appendix.
+Proofs of results characterising the prior and limiting posterior can be found in the appendix (Section~\ref{sec:appendix}).
+An R implementation of our method is available from GitHub (\verb+https://github.com/bgalasso/Rmpp+).
+To streamline the presentation, supplementary materials providing further figures, simulations, and implementation details are given in Sections~\ref{sec:supp-proofs}--\ref{sec:supp-app}.